hannahmariewilliams/Hospital-Operations-Revenue-Analysis-Using-SQL/README.md

 3. Collaborate with operational staff to refine scheduling rules and validate feasibility of dedicated check-up time blocks.
 4. Track changes in no-show rate and X-ray utilization over time to assess whether scheduling and engagement improvements translate into operational and revenue gains.

+### Project Structure:
-### How this Github project is organized:
+This project is organized into sections:

-This project is organized into chapters starting with an overview of the data (i.e. Chapter 1: Core KPIs) and then goes on to evaluate different categories of the data (Chapter 2: Dcotors, Chapter 3: Patients etc.).
-In these sections, I provide the SQL queries I used and provide explanation of the queries.
-Finally, I end the project with insights derived from the analysis and recommendations to the hospital this is labeled as "Chapter 5: Final Insights and Recommendations".
+Chapter 1: Core KPIs
+Chapter 2: Doctors Analysis
+Chapter 3: Patient Analysis
+Chapter 4: Financial Analysis
+Chapter 5: Final Insights & Recommendations
+Hospital Dashboard - Power BI

+Each chapter includes SQL queries and explanations, followed by insights derived from the analysis.
+The dashboard is also included.

 Data source: [Hospital Management Dataset](https://www.kaggle.com/datasets/kanakbaghel/hospital-management-dataset)